Ben Davis (clothing): In popular culture

-Ben Davis is popular in some music-related subcultures, especially West Coast rappers.
-The clothing is popular among Chicano and "cholo" youth culture.
 Ben Davis shirts have been shown in the 1992 "Let Me Ride" video from rapper Dr. Dre, the Beastie Boys have mentioned the brand in their music, and Eazy-E used a Ben Davis shirt in his music video for the song "Real Muthaphuckkin G's".
 Chicano rapper Lil Rob has mentioned Ben Davis clothing in his songs.
 Also the Mexican rapper Mr. Yosie Locote made an entire song about the Ben Davis clothing, called "Ben Davis mi marca" ('Ben Davis my brand').
 Ice Cube mentions Ben Davis in his song "Ghetto Vet" on his War and Peace Vol. 1 album and also wears a Ben Davis shirt on his "Friday" music video.
 On Bangin' on Wax, the 1993 album by Bloods & Crips, Crip rapper AWOL refers to Ben Davis clothing on the song "K's Up".
 Havokk and Prodeje from the legendary South Central Cartel mention wearing Ben Davis in their music.